Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Windows to Go

-If you still need help deciding, Microsoft has implemented a new selection system for Windows 10 on its website where users are asked a series of questions about their need in order to better identify the version of Windows 10 that best suits their needs.
+If you still need help deciding, Microsoft has implemented a new selection system for Windows 10 on its website where users are asked a series of questions about their needs to identify better the version of Windows 10 that best suits their needs.